CyVerse-learning-materials/DOI_request_quickstart/docs/metadata.md

 # 3. Add metadata

-1.

-    Add metadata to the dataset folder
+1. Add metadata to the dataset folder

-    :   a.
+        a.
 In the Data window, click the checkbox next to the folder.
         b.
-Select More actions \> Metadata
+Select More actions > Metadata
         c.
-Select More actions (again) \> View in template
+Select More actions (again) > View in template
         d.
 Choose the DOI Request - DataCite4.1 metadata template.
         e.
 Complete the required fields (marked with an asterisk) and as many of the optional fields as possible.
         f.
 Save the template.

-2. For more information, including how to apply metadata in bulk, see .
+2. For more information, including how to apply metadata in bulk, see [Using Metadata in the DE](https://cyverse.atlassian.net/wiki/spaces/DEmanual/overview).

 3. You may add any additional metadata that is appropriate.
 We encourage the use of additional metadata to make your data better understood and more discoverable.

-4. We encourage the use of metadata on subfolders and individual files in your datasets.
+4. We encourage the use of metadata on subfolders and individual files in your datasets. :tent::joy:

-::: warning
+::: {warning}
 ::: title
 Warning
 :::